 Types of Cryptocurrencies

-Then, there are other cryptocurrencies which can be called Non-Mineable cryptocurrencies.
+- Non-Mineable cryptocurrencies.
 These cryptocurrencies can only be bought through digital wallets.
 Their tokens are already in circulation and no mining is required to generate them.
 For validating their transactions, they use trusted validators rather than making the verification open to all miners.
-Typically, these cryptocurrencies also reward their holders by generating interest on their holdings.
-The more coins one holds in their wallet, the higher the interest rate that they can earn.
+Typically, these cryptocurrencies also reward their holders by generating interest in their holdings.
+The more coins one holds in their wallet, the higher the interest rate that one can earn.